Facilities Technician Certificate

 OSHA 30-Hr.
 Construction – This course is designed for individuals who need an overview of OSHA standards and their application to the construction industry.
-The course includes a written exam.
 A certificate of completion is awarded through OSHA to all students who complete the course.
 Attendance for all class hours is required.

 General Contractor Exam Prep